Oh, I do like to make lists, lists for everything, lists for my lists hahaha!!

 2. Have a ‘daily jobs’ to go do list, a weekly, and a monthly.

 If you start to go a little “Marie Kondo” She’s OTT, and awesome!
 Check her out on Netflix if you haven’t already.
 Try this, each day you make sure you complete all your ‘dailies’.
 And at least one of your ‘weeklies’ and one monthly.
 Keeping ahead of yourself, and your home, frees up space in the mind to help keep ahead of the kids and their needs, behaviors, and goings-on.

 Keeping ahead, leads me to part two of this article, decluttering or reverse hoarding.

 It’s not the result so much as the process.
 You could pay someone to clean, and sure it’s nice to see your home clean.
 For me, the real satisfaction comes from the process.
 Completing the re-organization of your wardrobe is, in my opinion, satisfying.
 This way you can avoid the build up of things you don’t need or really want.
 It’s just stuff, after all.
 The item doesn’t hold the memory, you do.
 There are only so many cardboard box kindergarten construction creations you keep round the home; take a photo and then recycle it!
 Your clutter is probably driving you crazier than your kids.
 Declutter as you clean, every time!

 Often we can feel overwhelmed and lacking in motivation.
 If this is the case, may I suggest, keeping what “Sparks you joy” (-Marie Kondo) and get organized.
 Looking at what is around us in this way can really shift our mood and the state of our homes.
 Taking the time to consider why we are holding on to something can be a real eye opener.

 There are so many different ways we can practice self-care.
-I like the organisation aspect of self-care because it has multiple rewards, for yourself and the people who live with you.
+I like the organization aspect of self-care because it has multiple rewards, for yourself and the people who live with you.